The densest subgraph problem in sparse random graphs: Introduction

-Intuitively, one may think of each edge as carrying a unit amount of load, which has to be distributed over its end-points in such a way that the total load is as much balanced as possible across the graph.
-In that respect, (\ref{eq:balance}) is a \emph{local optimality} criterion: modifying the allocation along an edge cannot further reduce the load imbalance between its end-points.
-When $G$ is finite, this condition happens to guarantee \emph{global optimality} in a very strong sense.
-Specifically, the following conditions are equivalent (see \cite{Haj90}). \begin{enumerate}[(i)] \item $\theta$ is balanced. \item $\theta$ minimizes $\sum_{o\in V}f\left(\partial\theta(o)\right)$, for some strictly convex $f\colon[0,\infty)\to\R$. \item $\theta$ minimizes $\sum_{o\in V}f\left(\partial\theta(o)\right)$, for every convex $f\colon [0,\infty)\to\R$. \end{enumerate} In particular, balanced allocations exist on $G$ and they all induce the same loads $\partial\theta\colon V\to[0,\infty)$.
+Intuitively, one may think of each edge as carrying a unit amount of load, which has to be distributed over its end-points in such a way that the total load is as balanced as possible across the graph.
+In that respect, (\ref{eqbalance}) is a \textit{local optimality} criterion: modifying the allocation along a single edge cannot further reduce the load imbalance between its end-points.
+This condition happens to guarantee \textit{global optimality} in a very strong sense.
+Specifically, the following conditions are equivalent (see \cite{Haj90}): \begin{longlist}[(iii)] \item[(i)] $\theta$ is balanced. \item[(ii)] $\theta$ minimizes $\sum_{o\in V}f (\partial\theta (o) )$, for some strictly convex $f\dvtx[0,\infty)\to\mathbb{R}$. \item[(iii)] $\theta$ minimizes $\sum_{o\in V}f (\partial\theta (o))$, for every convex $f\dvtx[0,\infty)\to\mathbb{R}$. \end{longlist}

-\paragraph{The densest subgraph problem.} The load $\partial\theta(o)$ induced at a vertex $o\in V$ by some (hence every) balanced allocation $\theta$ on $G$ has a remarkable graph-theoretical interpretation: it measures the \emph{local density} of $G$ at $o$.
-In particular, it was shown in \cite{Haj90} that the vertices receiving the highest load in $G$ solve the classical {densest subgraph problem}: the value $\max\partial\theta$ coincides with the \emph{maximum subgraph density} of a subgraph in $G$,
+In particular, balanced allocations exist on $G$ and they all induce the same loads $\partial\theta\dvtx V\to[0,\infty)$.
+The balanced load $\partial\theta(o)$ induced at a vertex $o\in V$ has a remarkable graph-theoretical interpretation: it measures the \textit{local density} of $G$ at $o$.
+Specifically, it was shown in \cite{Haj90} that the vertices receiving the highest load solve the {classical densest subgraph problem} on $G$: the value $\max\partial\theta$ coincides with the \textit{maximum subgraph density} of $G$,

-and the set $H=\argmax\partial\theta$ is the largest set achieving this maximum.
+and the set $H=\operatorname{argmax}\partial\theta$ is precisely the largest set achieving this maximum.
+Here, $E[H]\subseteq E$ naturally denotes the set of edges with both end-points in $H$.
 This surprising connection with a well-known and important graph parameter justifies a deeper study of balanced loads in large graphs.
-For this purpose, it is convenient to encode the various loads of $G$ into a probability measure on $\R$, called the \emph{empirical load distribution} of $G$:
+It is convenient to encode the loads induced by a balanced allocation on $G$ into a probability measure on $\mathbb{R}$, called the \textit{empirical load distribution} of $G$: